dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/site_preferences.md

 order: 3
 ---

-To set preferences for your site, navigate to the &ldquo;Preferences&rdquo; section.
+To set preferences for your site, navigate to the "Preferences" section.

 ![preferences section](../images/preferences_section.png)

 ### Changing your site's name or URL

-To change your site name or URL, click the &ldquo;DOBT Dashboard&rdquo; link under &ldquo;Site name and custom domain.&rdquo;
+To change your site name or URL, click the "DOBT Dashboard" link under "Site name and custom domain."

 ![dashboard link](../images/dashboard_link.png)

-From the Dashboard, you can change your site name by clicking &ldquo;Change&rdquo; next to the &ldquo;Name&rdquo; field, entering a new name, and clicking &ldquo;Save.&rdquo;
+From the Dashboard, you can change your site name by clicking "Change" next to the "Name" field, entering a new name, and clicking "Save."

 ![change name](../images/change_name.png)